zeppaman/HistoryOfWebApplication/README.md

-# History Of Web Application, Florence 11/03/2019
+# History Of Web Application

 This project is the source code related to the seminary "Evoluzione dei pattern di sviluppo di applicazioni web based" (Evolution of development patterns on web applications).